AdaCore/gnatstudio/docs/users_guide/projects.rst

 -----------------------------------

-If at least one configuration variable is defined in your project, the :guilabel:`Scenario` view will contain something similar to:
+If at least one configuration variable is defined in your project, the :guilabel:`Scenario` view contains something similar to:

 .. image:: scenario-view.png

-You can easily change the current value of any of these variables by clicking on the value.
-This will display a pop-up window with the list of possible values, from which you select the one you wish to use.
+You can change the current value of any of these variables by clicking on it.
+This displays a pop-up window with the list of possible values, from which you select the one you to use.

-As soon as a new value is selected, GPS will recompute the project view (in case source directories, object directories or list of source files have changed).
-A number of things will also be updated (like the list of executables in the `Compile`, `Run` and `Debug` menus).
+As soon as a new value is selected, GPS recomputes the project view (in case source directories, object directories or list of source files have changed).
+GPS will also update other items such as the list of executables in the `Compile`, `Run`, and `Debug` menus.

 .. index:: browsers
 .. index:: call graph

-Currently, GPS will not recompute the contents of the various browsers (call graph, dependencies, ...) for this updated project.
-This would be too expensive to do every time the value changes, and therefore you need to explicitly request an update.
+Because of the expense, GPS does not recompute the contents of the various browsers such as the call graph and dependencies for this updated project, so you need to explicitly request an update.

 You can change the list of possible values for a configuration variable at any time by clicking on the :guilabel:`edit` button in the local toolbar.
-This will pop up the same dialog that is used to create new variables.
-This dialog also allows you to change the name of the scenario variable.
-This name is the same as the environment variable that is used to set the initial value of the scenario variable.
+This pops up the same dialog used to create new variables and also allows you to change the name of the scenario variable.
+This name is the same as the environment variable used to set the initial value of the scenario variable.

 .. index:: removing variable

-Removing a variable is done by clicking the :guilabel:`remove` the button in the local toolbar, after selecting the variable.
-GPS will then display a confirmation dialog.

-If you confirm that you want to delete the variable, GPS will simply remove the variable, and from now on act as if the variable always had the value it had when it was deleted.
+To remove a variable, select it and click the :guilabel:`remove` button in the local toolbar.
+GPS displays a confirmation dialog.
+When the variable is removed, GPS will act as if the variable always had the value it had when it was removed.